supervisely/developer-portal/getting-started/supervisely-annotation-format/project-structure.md

 #### **Items**

 Every data file in the project has to be stored inside a dataset.
-Each file as it's own set of annotations.
+Each file as its own set of annotations.

 ## Downloaded Project Structure